hfereidouni/DataScience/interactivedebuggingtool.markdown

 ![ScreenShot 2 of the IDT](ScreenShot2.png)

-In the screen shot mentioned above, we can see that the coordination of the puck at the specific event, the event descroption and so forth.
+In the screen shot mentioned above, we can see that the coordination of the events, the events descroption and so forth.

 ### How to Use: